google/skia-buildbot/fiddle/DESIGN.md

 and places that go into compiling and running user's untrusted C++ code.
 The following executables part of that process:

-  * systemd-nspawn - Part of systemd, launches a chroot jail.
+  * overlayfs - Allows creating an overlay filesystem so writes never reach the true file system.
   * fiddle\_secwrap - Runs a program under the control of ptrace.
   * fiddle\_main - The user's code with a wrapper to load a source image and to write out the resulting PNGs, PDF, an SKP data.
-  * fiddle\_run - This is run within the chroot jail.
+  * fiddle\_run - This is run on top of the overlayfs.
 It compiles the user's code against fiddle\_main.o and libskia.a and then runs the resulting executable under the control of fiddle\_secwrap.
 It gathers